brontosaurusrex/brontosaurusrex.github.io/_posts/2022-09-07-DAR-to-VAR-bash.md

     DAR="$(mediainfo --Inform="Video;%DisplayAspectRatio%" "$file")"
     echo "$DAR"

-So, if DAR comes out as 1.7777 (16:9), and my new wanted width is 1000px, then height would be
+If DAR comes out as 1.7777 (16:9), and my new wanted width is 1000px, then height would be

     height = width / DAR
     height = 1000 / 1.7777